rust-lang/book/src/ch12-05-working-with-environment-variables.md

 {{#rustdoc_include ../listings/ch12-an-io-project/listing-12-23/src/lib.rs:here}}
 ```

-<span class="caption">Listing 12-23: Checking for any value in an environment
+<span class="caption" id="12-23">Listing 12-23: Checking for any value in an environment
 variable named `IGNORE_CASE`</span>

 Here, we create a new variable `ignore_case`.
 To set its value, we call the